VictorRodriguez/compilers-lecture/labs/03/README.md

 ## Expected result:

-* Code a lex.c that fullfill the requirements
+* Code a lex file that fullfill the requirements
 * Code a Makefile for this code
 * Generate a random AC code with: